Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}
 \
-If trait has an interface that returns `scala.concurrent.Future`, then ExecutionContext must be provided to our wrappers to be able to call `map`, `flatMap`, and other methods.
+If a trait has an interface that returns `scala.concurrent.Future`, then ExecutionContext must be provided to our wrappers to be able to call `map`, `flatMap`, and other methods.
 Many developers create global single thread execution context to keep things simple, but let's pretend I didn't say that.

 {{< highlight scala >}}